rarup1/pygmailcleaner/README.md

 Emptying Trash
 Connection closed
 Thank you for using the Gmail Cleaner CLI.
 Goodbye!
 ```

 ## Logging

 Logs are printed to the console based on the specified log level.
 Available levels are `debug`, `info`, `warning`, `error`, and `notset`.

+## Next steps

+- Break the app into commands:
+   - Delete by filters worflow (current)
+   - Delete by top spammers workflow
+   - Delete by specific email address
+   - Delete by specific subject title

+- Add more information to messages staged for deletion

+What this app will not do:
+   - Unsubscribe

 ## Contributing